2022 Jeep Grand Cherokee

 Avail.
 Engine Type

-Buyers interested in the 2021 Jeep Grand Cherokee can enjoy standard features such as automatic on/off headlights, premium fog lamps, deep tint sunscreen glass to keep the cabin cool, heated outside mirrors, a tinted and acoustic windshield to reduce glare and noise while cruising, black claddings, and ParkSense rear park assist with stop.
+On the outside, the 2022 Jeep Grand Cherokee has been reimagined and updated for the model year.
+Buyers can now have a tapered roof that enhances the model’s aerodynamics without reducing the vehicle’s overall room.
+Additionally, Jeep also redesigned the front fascia to include modern LED lighting, as well as on the interior to further amplify the SUV’s luxurious feel.
+Buyers can choose from the following exterior shades: Hydro Blue, Midnight Sky, Velvet Red Pearl Coat, Diamond Black Crystal Pearl Coat, and many more.
+Those interested in the 2022 Jeep Grand Cherokee can enjoy standard features such as automatic on/off headlights, premium fog lamps, deep tint sunscreen glass to keep the cabin cool, heated outside mirrors, a tinted and acoustic windshield to reduce glare and noise while cruising, black claddings, and ParkSense rear park assist with stop.
 LED fog lamps are standard on the Altitude and Summit trims.
 High-tier trims offer high-tier features such as bi-xenon HID headlamps, platinum side roof rails, a rain-sensitive windshield wiper, tow hooks, a roof rack, rock rails, a power liftgate, and even an optional dual-pane panoramic sunroof.
 Select trims offer individual touches, such as the “Trail Rated” badge on the appropriate trims, or a blacked-out hood decal.

-The interior of the 2021 Jeep Grand Cherokee runs the gamut from entry-level ruggedness to top-tier luxury, soft-touch materials, leather armrests, refined upper door panels and more.
+Modernization is the name of the game for the 2022 Jeep Grand Cherokee.
+Gone are the days of a dated interior, thanks to incredible touches such as quilted leather upholstery, high-tech digital displays, open-pore wood trim and more.
+The 2022 Grand Cherokee is a classic two-row SUV, but Jeep makes its first splash into the three-row SUV segment with the 2022 Grand Cherokee L variant.
 There’s also a 60/40 split-fold rear seat, a leather-wrapped steering wheel, luxury floor mats, dual-zone automatic climate control, and steering wheel-mounted audio controls.
-Cloth upholster is standard on the Laredo E trim, with more supple and luxurious materials available on the rest of the lineup.
+Cloth upholstery is standard on the Laredo trim, with more supple and luxurious materials available on the rest of the lineup.
 Other optional features include heated and ventilated front seats, an auto-dimming rearview mirror, and a heated steering wheel.
 Select trims also allow butters to add their own personal touches with the availability of red seat belts and other wood and leather accents.

 Safety Features and Warranty